Team-8-GraceShopper/GraceShopper/README.md

-Star Wars Starfighters E-commerce Website
-Welcome to our e-commerce website where you can purchase different starfighters and spaceships from the Star Wars Galaxy.
-Our website is built using React.js for the front-end and Node.js for the back-end, with JavaScript, HTML, and CSS.

-Features
-Browse and purchase different starfighters and spaceships from the Star Wars franchise View product details and images
-Add products to cart and checkout securely
-User authentication and authorization for secure access to user-specific data Admin dashboard to manage products, orders, and users Installation
-Clone this repository
-Install the required dependencies by running the following command:
-Copy code
-npm install
-Start the server and client using the following command: arduino
-Copy code
-createdb team8_graceshopper
-npm run seed
-npm run start:dev
-Usage
-Visit http://localhost:8080/ to access our e-commerce website.
-You can browse our wide selection of products, add them to your cart, and checkout securely.

-To access the admin dashboard, go to http://localhost:8080/admin and login using your admin credentials.

-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 # <h1> Star Wars Starfighters E-commerce Website </h1>

 <p style="font-size: 18px;">Welcome to our e-commerce website where you can purchase different starfighters and spaceships from the Star Wars Galaxy.
 Our website is built using React.js for the front-end and Node.js for the back-end, with JavaScript, HTML, and CSS.</p>